birkin/pdf_accessibility_project/README.md

 ## goal

-To experiment with using veraPDF, and maybe other tools, to check PDF accessibility.
+To explore using veraPDF to check PDF accessibility.

 ## work